The Bright Side of AI: Clique ✱ App Case Study

 What's Clique?

-Clique is an AI-based service that helps users find related thoughts from other people or even answers to their own questions through writing down their reflections.
-Users can discuss ideas, build on each other’s thoughts, or simply offer support.
-Here, what starts as a personal reflection journal transforms into a social experience.
+Clique is an AI-powered service that helps users find similar thoughts from others or even answers to their own questions by recording their reflections.
+Communication within the platform happens exclusively between people whose thoughts match — determined by the AI.
+Users can discuss ideas, expand on each other’s thoughts, or simply offer support.
+What starts as a personal journal of reflections evolves into a shared, social experience.

 The Founders’ Vision